Call Before You Dig!

-Payments for utility services may be made at City Hall or by using Billing Document Specialists.
+Payments for utility services may be made at City Hall or by using Paperless Bills/Online Payments.
 All changes to services or modification of service types can be filed with the City during regular business hours.

 The City of Bonners Ferry Electric Department is a municipal electric utility governed by the Bonners Ferry City Council and owned by the City since the 1920s.
 The City serves just over 2,400 customers, sells around 64,000 megawatt hours per year, with an annual budget of just under $5 Million per year.

 The electric department has four lineman, three power plant operators, and an electrician.

 The City owns and operates the Moyie Hydroelectric process which generates approximate 1/3 of its customer’s electricity requirements.
 The remainder of the power is purchased from Bonneville Power Administration (BPA).
 The City currently has contracts with BPA extending through 2018.